flutter/flutter/engine/src/flutter/impeller/toolkit/interop/README.md

 # Impeller Standalone SDK

-## Goals

-This Impeller Standalone API is a single-header C API with no external dependencies.

-### Full-featured
+A single-header C API for 2D graphics and text rendering.
+[Impeller](../../README.md) is used by Flutter for rendering but can be consumed by non-Flutter applications and projects.

+* **Full-featured**
-The library supports all rendering operations supported by Flutter with few exceptions.
-An optional text-layout and shaping engine is included by default.
+  * The library supports all rendering operations supported by Flutter with few exceptions.

-### Easy to Embed
+  * An optional text-layout and shaping engine is included by default.
+* **Easy to Embed**

-The entire library is distributed as a single dynamic library.
-The public API can be found in a single C header with no dependencies.
+  * The entire library is distributed as a single library with a C API.
+  * The C API is single-header with no platform dependencies.

-For the common platforms, prebuilt artifacts are generated per Flutter Engine commit.
+  * For the common platforms, [prebuilt artifacts](#prebuilt-artifacts) are generated per Flutter Engine commit.

-### Easy Interoperability
+* **Easy Interoperability**

-The C API allows for explicit management of object lifecycle and is well suited for the generation of automated bindings to languages like Rust, Dart, Lua, etc…
+  * The C API allows for explicit management of object lifecycle and is well suited for the generation of automated bindings to languages like Rust, Dart, Lua, etc…

-### Lightweight
+* **Lightweight**

-The core rendering engine is less than 200 KB compressed.
+  * The core rendering engine is less than 200 KB compressed.

-The text layout and shaping engine along with the bundled ICU data tables brings the size up to ~2.5 MB.
-If the application does not need text layout and shaping, or can interface with an existing library on the target platform, it is recommended to generate the SDK without built-in support for typography.
-Impeller is a rendering engine but typography is really hard to get right and needed by most users of a rendering engine.
-That is why one is included by default.
-But it is optional.
+  * The text layout and shaping engine along with the bundled ICU data tables brings the size up to ~2.5 MB.
+  * If the application does not need text layout and shaping, or can interface with an existing library on the target platform, it is recommended to generate the SDK without built-in support for typography.

-> [!CAUTION]
-> Users of the prebuilt artifacts should strip the binaries before deployment as these contain debug symbols.

-### Performant
+* **Performant**

-Built to perform the best when using a modern graphics API like Metal or Vulkan (not all may be available to start) and when running on mobile tiler GPUs like the ones found in smartphones and AppleSilicon/ARM desktops.
+  * Built to perform the best when using a modern graphics API like Metal or Vulkan (not all may be available to start) and when running on mobile tiler GPUs like the ones found in smartphones and AppleSilicon/ARM desktops.

-Impeller does need a GPU.
+  * Impeller does need a GPU.
 Performance will likely be inadequate for interactive use cases when using software rendering.
 Software rendering can be enabled using projects like SwiftShader, Angle, LLVMPipe, etc… If you are using software rendering in your projects, restrict its use to testing on CI.
 Impeller will likely never have a dedicated software renderer.

-# API Stability

-Unlike the Flutter Embedder API which has a stable API as well as ABI, the Impeller API does **not** currently have stability guarantees.

-The API does look similar to the one used by Flutter in Dart so major overhauls are not realistically on the horizon.

-The API is also versioned and there may be stability guarantees between specific versions in the future.

 # Prebuilt Artifacts

+> [!IMPORTANT]
+> Users of these prebuilt artifacts should strip the binaries before deployment as these contain debug symbols.

-Users may plug in any toolchain into the Flutter Engine build system to build the libimpeller.so dynamic library.
+Users may plug in a custom toolchain into the Flutter Engine build system to build the `libimpeller.so` dynamic library.
 However, for the common platforms, the CI bots upload a tarball containing the library and headers.
 This URL for the SDK tarball for a particular platform can be constructed as follows:

 ```sh
 https://storage.googleapis.com/flutter_infra_release/flutter/$FLUTTER_ENGINE_SHA/$PLATFORM_ARCH/impeller_sdk.zip
 ```

 The `$FLUTTER_ENGINE_SHA` is the Git hash in the Flutter Engine repository.
 To make sure all artifacts for a specific hash have been successfully generated, look up the Flutter Engine SHA currently used by the Flutter Framework in the [engine.version](https://github.com/flutter/flutter/blob/master/bin/internal/engine.version) file.
 The `$PLATFORM_ARCH` can be determined from the table below.

 |       | macOS        | Linux       | Android        | Windows       |
 |:-----:|:------------:|:-----------:|:--------------:|:-------------:|